Tuesday, December 29, 2015

 Poster design by Cold Open Copyright Sony Studios

-Will Smith shines on the screen.
+Will Smith shines on screen.
 The script of this heartfelt story was tailor-made for the actor to deliver an Oscar-worthy performance.

 Poster design by Cold Open Copyright Sony Studios